Ground Turkey Rice Casserole

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This Ground Turkey Rice Casserole has 19 net carbs in a small serving, so it may be too much of a splurge for low-carb diets.
-But it’s loaded with low-glycemic ingredients, but it's limited to Phase 2 or 3 for the South Beach Diet.
+But it’s loaded with low-glycemic ingredients and will work for Phase 2 or 3 for the original South Beach Diet.
 It’s recommended to use lean ground turkey and reduced-fat cheese for South Beach.
 For a lower-carb casserole with these flavors, I would use more turkey and peppers and less rice, or check out my Low-Carb Turkey Casserole for a turkey casserole that uses cauliflower rice.

 Find More Recipes Like This One: